MariuszDot/Game_Flying_Dog/README.md

 ![](Gameplay_gif.gif)

-Project was created to compare the exact same games written in [Python](https://github.com/MariuszDot/Game_OOP) and in C/C++.
+Project was created to compare the exact same games written in Python (which you can see [here](https://github.com/MariuszDot/Game_OOP)) and in C/C++.
 Made entirely from scratch using SDL2 libraries.
 Uses C++17.

 ## You want to compile it?